-Dementia in dogs can be easy to miss for a couple of reasons:
+Dementia in dogs can be easy to miss, for a couple of reasons:

-#1 CCD is very slow to develop.
+- Dementia is very slow to develop.
 The symptoms come on so slowly that they just seem to be part of the normal.

-#2 There’s a myth that it’s normal for old dogs to get a bit strange.
+- There’s a myth that it’s normal for old dogs to get a bit strange.
 Many people write it off as a ‘normal’ part of the aging process (it isn’t).

 So how can you tell if your dog has dementia?
-We’ll use the acronym “DISHA” and look at the symptoms in 5 categories.
+We’ll use the acronym “DISHA” to look at the common symptoms of dementia in dogs.

-- Interactions: Your old dog’s ability to maintain healthy relationships may decline.
+Your old dog’s ability to maintain healthy relationships may decline.
 He may either show decreased affection or become overly attached and stick to a particular person like glue.
 Some will become irritable and grumpy.

-- Activity: Your old friend may not want to do anything much at all (sometimes not even eat).
-On the flip side, you’re likely to see restless behavior with continual pacing or aimless wandering around.
+Your old friend may not want to do anything much at all (sometimes not even eat).
+On the flipside, you’re likely to see restless behavior with continual pacing or aimless wandering around.
 Some dogs will develop obsessive-compulsive behaviors like licking floors.

-Act Early To Prevent Dementia In Dogs
+How To Prevent Dementia In Dogs

 The sooner you act, the better the results will be.

-And consider adding some (or all) of the following supplements:
+You’ll also want to consider adding some (or all) of the following supplements:

 - Give plenty of vital antioxidants (these help lower toxic free radical levels in the body).
 One great antioxidant supplement is blueberries.
 Another is green tea steeped in cold water for 12 hours.

-Other supplements that are of value include:
+Other supplements that can help include: